NatClamp/London_LAL/README.md

-# London_LAL
-CF:G Project
+# London, Like a Local
+<h1>CF:G Ruby Project</h1>

-This is a cool project to tell you about events going on in areas of London!
+This is a cool web app project to tell you about events going on in areas of London!

-Team members:
+<h2>Team members:</h2>

 Natalie Clamp
 Connie Chau
 Roisin Clarke

-(add your names guys!)   :D
+Lizzy Jegede
+Rosie Todd